Code-Institute-Submissions/Morpheus-23-cat-love_DecResub/README.md

 ### Testing User Stories from the UX Section

 - First Time User
-    - As a First Time User, I want the home screen to entice me to indulge my curiosity about adopting a rescued cat.
+    - As a First Time User, I want the home page to entice me to indulge my curiosity about adopting a rescued cat.
-        *
+        * Each page has zooming hero image that holds the attention of the user
+        * Each page has a colour theme that is consistent for that page

-    - As a First Time User, I want the home screen to indicate the navigation possibilities of the site.
+    - As a First Time User, I want each page to indicate the navigation possibilities of the site.
-        *
+        * The Home page displays the navigation bar at the top of the page
+        * The Our Cats page displays the navigation bar at the top of the page
+        * The I Want One page displays the navigation bar at the top of the page
+        * The Find Us page displays the navigation bar at the top of the page

     - As a First Time User, I want to find the website easy to navigate and move between the pages of the site.
-        *
+        * The navigation buttons highlight when the mouse pointer hovers over them
+        * The behaviour of the navigation buttons is consistent across all pages

     - As a First Time User, I want the site to provide information about the background/backstory of the site owner.
-        *
+        * The Home page contains the Our Story section
+        * The Our Story section contains relevant subsections

     - As a First Time User, I want to be able to browse through the list of available cats and read about their characteristics and special needs, if any.
-        *
+        * The Our Cats page displays a list of available cats
+        * Each item in the list displays the following information:
+            - Picture of the cat
+            - Age
+            - Gender
+            - Neutered
+            - Personality
+            - Special needs (only if applicable)

     - As a First Time User, I want to be able to apply for the adoption of a cat.
+        * The I Want One page displays the adoption form
-        *
+        * On the adoption form:
+            - The Cat Name is a required field
+            - The First Name is a required field
+            - The Last Name is a required field
+            - The Email Address is a required field
+            - The Email Address format is validated
+            - The Telephone Number is a required field
+            - The 'Is this your first cat' field defaults to Yes
+            - The Adopt button validates the user input based on these rules
+            - The Adopt button submits the form after validation

     - As a First Time User, I want to easily find the contact details of the site owner.
-        *
+        * The Find Us page shows the Office hours
+        * The Find Us page shows the address information
+        * The Find Us page shows the Contact Us information

 - Returning User
     - As a Returning User, I want to see new cats available for adoption.
-        * not test ready yet, as this will only form part of a further sprint/release
+        * Not implemented yet.
+This will be part of a future release.
     - As a Returning User, I want to read about success stories of adopted cats, whether rescued or rehomed.
-        * not test ready yet, as this will only form part of a further sprint/release
+        * Not implemented yet.
+This will be part of a future release.
     - As a Returning User, I want to read about collaborations with other rescue organisations, thus growing the rescue and rehoming efforts.
-        * not test ready yet, as this will only form part of a further sprint/release
+        * Not implemented yet.
+This will be part of a future release.

 ### Validator testing